FMLA-CFRA Leave Policy and Medical Certification Form

 Can the County require an employee to use specific sources of accrued leave (e.g. sick time, vacation, holiday, etc.) in conjunction with FMLA/CFRA Leave?

 FMLA/CFRA is not a paid leave.
 Employees can use sick, vacation, holiday, etc., to remain in a full pay status.
-However, an employee cannot go into an unpaid status if the FMLA/CFRA leave is for their own medical condition until all accrued sick time has been exhausted.

 How does an employee file for FMLA/CFRA Leave?